 Digital movie camera

-Since the 2010s, digital movie cameras have become the dominant type of camera in the motion picture industry.[1]
+Since the 2000s, digital movie cameras have become the dominant type of camera in the motion picture industry, replacing movie cameras that shoot on film.[1]

 1. ^ Siede, Caroline (23 August 2018).
 "Maybe the war between digital and film isn't a war at all".
 AV Club.
 Retrieved 14 January 2019.
 In 2017, 92 percent of films were shot on digital.